safespring/web/content/blogg/2025/2025-11-the-eu-just-defined-sovereign-cloud-here-is-our-score.md

 ---

 {{% ingress %}}
-On 20 October 2025, the European Commission published a reference framework for assessing the sovereignty of cloud solutions: the Cloud Sovereignty Framework.
+On 20 October 2025, the European Commission published a reference for grading European clouds: the Cloud Sovereignty Framework.
 {{% /ingress %}}

 Inspired by initiatives from France[^1], Germany[^2], and European regulations[^3], as well as international practices in export controls, supply chain resilience, and security auditability, this framework[^4] offers a new approach to objectify a topic that has been hard to quantify and compare.

-This new framework echoes the white paper that the EuroStack industry initiative published just weeks prior, titled ”*A Proposed Framework for a 'Buy European' Regulation of Strategic Digital Procurement*[^5]".
+This new framework echoes the white paper that the EuroStack industry initiative published just weeks prior, titled ”*A Proposed Framework for a 'Buy European' Regulation of Strategic Digital Procurement*”[^5].

 ## Eight criteria to measure clouds with
 The framework defines eight cloud sovereignty objectives, each graded from 0 to 4 (the SEAL level – Sovereignty Effectiveness Assurance Level).
 The criteria cover all key dimensions of digital independence.